-The Antenna Laboratory is devoted to theoretical and experimental studies of electromagnetic wave phenomena.
-It provides facilities for the investigation of basic problems arising principally, but not exclusively, from recent developments in antenna theory and design.
-A major part of the research program now in progress concerns the mathematical theory of diffraction, the propagation of waves in anisotropic inhomogeneous media, artificial dielectrics, broad-band antennas, and surface-wave antennas.
+The Electromagnetic Radiation Laboratories are devoted to theoretical and experimental studies of electromagnetic radiation phenomena.
+They provide facilities for the investigation of basic problems arising from recent developments in antenna theory and design, quantum electronics, and plasma physics.
+Theoretical research now in progress includes topics in the mathematical theory of diffraction, wave propagation and oscillations in plasmas, fundamental laser research, artificial dielectrics, and surface wave antennas.
+Experimental work in progress includes the generation, propagation and detection of coherent optical radiations, the study of magnetohydrodynamics, and microwave interactions with plasmas.

-The Solid State Physics Laboratory has facilities for research in semiconductor materials and devices, ferromagnetism, and superconductivity.